9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ::::

-We need the amount of characters before the `a` to be equal to eight or the `b` won\'t be aligned and won\'t compile.
+We need the amount of characters before the `a` to be equal to eight or the `b` won't be aligned and won't compile.
 Totally impracticall.
 It is better to break the expressions as below.

 :::: captioned-content